Change Is Not Permanent

 Change Happens.
 And That's Okay!

 If you shift your mindset, things will change.
 Doing so is a choice.
+When will you begin doing that?

 We tend to react to difficult situations as if they are permanent.
 As if the moment we're in is the final chapter.
 The mind rushes ahead and declares, "This is it.
 Everything stops here."
 It's like imagining a train breaking down on the tracks and assuming there is no further movement possible—no rerouting, no continuation, no next stop.
 Just stalled and stuck.

 From that assumption, a familiar cascade follows.
 We hold our breath.
 Our body tightens.
 We catastrophize.
 What began as a single event becomes, in our mind, many problems.
 One loss becomes endless loss.
 One pause becomes permanent stagnation.
 One disappointment becomes proof that progress is over.
-This reaction feels automatic, but it isn't inevitable—it's a habit of interpretation.

 Recently I asked a friend how they were doing.
 She replied, "It was a crappy day.
 Though it was a crappy day in a great life!"
 Oh how I loved hearing that.